Activity time: 10 minutes

 - Newsprint, markers, and tape

-- Several small items of clothing or apparel with labels indicating a non-United States country of origin
+- Several small items of clothing and fresh fruits and vegetables with labels indicating a non-United States country of origin

 - Copies of Singing the Living Tradition, the Unitarian Universalist hymnbook